At Shanghai vigil, bold shout for change preceded crackdown

 Earlier that day, from Chengdu in the south to Harbin in the north, university students confined to campuses for months lit candles, sprayed graffiti and took selfies while holding signs mourning the Urumqi dead.

-Road signs on Shanghai’s Urumqi Middle Road were surrounded by candles, signs and flowers, eventually prompting officials to remove the street sign.
+Road signs on Shanghai’s Urumqi Middle Road were surrounded by candles, signs and flowers.
 Dozens had gathered by 10:30 p.m., according to friends of participants.

 Then patrons spilled out of a nearby bar after a World Cup match between South Korea and Uruguay, according to a friend of an early participant.
 Many joined the vigil, taking photos and sharing them online.